Xiaomi Mi 4: Operating system and software

 The Xiaomi Mi 4 ships with MIUI V5 (upgradable to MIUI V10), Xiaomi's variant of the Android operating system.
 The user interface of MIUI is based on the concept of direct manipulation, using multi-touch gestures.
 Interface control elements consist of sliders, switches, and buttons.
 Interaction with the OS includes gestures such as swipe, tap, pinch and reverse pinch, all of which have specific definitions within the context of the Android operating system and its multi-touch interface.
 Internal accelerometers are used by some applications to respond to the movement of the device such as rotating it vertically (one common result is switching from portrait to landscape mode).
 The device includes an updater application that allows it to update its OS to the latest version of MIUI available to it.

-Windows 10 ROM Port
+Windows 10 Mobile ROM Port

 In March 2015, it was announced that selected registered users of Mi 4 devices in China would receive a ROM port of the Windows 10 Mobile operating system as a trial partnership between Xiaomi and Microsoft.
 The ROM flash download was released for these users in June 2015, who could then test the software on their devices and provide feedback to both Microsoft and Xiaomi.